 The COVIDhelp experience during the Coronavirus crisis proved how flexible and useful Zelos can be as a volunteer disaster response application.
 In addition to serving the elderly, the project serviced also other items such as:

 - Crowdsource items for medical and rescue teams (like facemasks and sanitizer).

 - Finding volunteers that can walk and foster animals currently in pet shelters.

 - Engage local communities in taking care of their at-risk neighbors.

 - Sending self-care tasks to students to teach and reward hygienic practices.

 - Promote mental health via self-care tasks that remind people to release stress healthily.

-The COVIDhelp API created by Zelos is scalable to support other countries and regions.
-To launch a community helpline, all that is needed is a group of volunteers, support from a local telecom, and some funds to cover software expenses.
+The COVIDhelp project created by Zelos is an example for support communities.
+To launch a community helpline, all that is needed is a good strategy, a group of volunteers, and possibly some support from a local telecom.

 Some final notes to consider:

 - Zelos was never intended or built for this kind of crisis.
 Zelos is a team management software for volunteer teams that have a system for verifying and onboarding members.